 - Blitz the fruit wheats in a blender, (don’t worry about the lumps of the fruit as that adds to the recipe keeping them chunky) and tip into a mixing bowl.

-- Add the sweetener, cinnamon, mixed spice and baking powder and give a little stir.
+- Add the cinnamon, mixed spice and baking powder and give a little stir.

-- Whisk the egg and flavouring together until pale and fluffy, whisk in the yogurt and pour into the wheat mixture.
+- Whisk the egg and syrup together until pale and fluffy, whisk in the yogurt and pour into the wheat mixture.

 - Grate roughly 25g of the cooking apple into the mixture and stir through giving everything a good mix.